AbhiramAtluri/Zendesk-Coding-Challange/README.md

 In order to execute backend tests.
 Kindly execute the command - "npm test" from the command prompt opened in the backend

+**Usage Instructions**

+Once the applications installed navigate to the URL where the react app is running.
+By default it runs on http://localhost:3000/ .

+Navigate through the tickets using next and previous buttons.
+Click the tickets to see their individual data.